paulpp78/GoToWeb/ReadMe.md

 # GoToWeb

-An application for discovering GoLand and DevOps with Docker and Kubernetes.
+An application for discovering GoLang and DevOps with Docker and Kubernetes.

 ## Prerequisites